Brookies, a brownie cookie recipe, are the perfect dessert when you can’t decide between the two.

 The chocolate chips are the next ingredient to go into the cookies.
 Stir them into the dough and set aside while you make the brownies.

-Start off by melting the butter and add it to a bowl.
+Start off by melting the butter and add it to a large mixing bowl.

 Next, add the granulated sugar to the bowl.